Navigating gender equality at work

 Who's it for?

-The course is designed for mid-career men who have management experience or are becoming managers for the first time.
+The course is designed for men who want to become better managers and leaders.
 Change Makers will assist in their understanding of how a gender-equal workplace can benefit them, the organisation in which they work and the teams they work in.

 Unpacking the detail